TheWizDotBiz/CART360-ThomasNoemie/README.md

 The mask will offer a temporary persona for the user, one that they can manipulate with their biometric data.
 It is intended to be an experience that a variety of people can try, by wearing the piece and immersing themselves in different everyday scenarios such as reading and listening to music to bring out different outputs from the mask.

-The aim of the project is to make the wearer and the audience feel some kind of protection and curiosity.
-Most of the components will be soft and flexible, abstract, and textile-like to avoid an uncanny valley feeling.
+The aim of the object is to make the wearer and the audience feel some kind of curiosity.
+It will be inspired by the work of different artists working in the field of privacy, more specifically those abstract face covers to blur facial recognition softwares.
 By observing the mask’s different responses, users will be encouraged to play with their level of emotions, calm, and stress.
 This prompts reflections of the significance of such intimate proximity with an object in a day to day scenario.
 It leans towards exploration, since growing trust in those personas and the reactions of the adornment can be a challenge.
-It also raises questions about privacy and performed identities
+It also raises questions about privacy and performed identities in different contexts.

 By being more conscious of their biometric data, the user can reflect on how their emotions are manifested.
 This awareness enables users to consider that identity can express itself in a lot of different ways.